LaiaMartinezMotis/Available-Licenses-Research/README.md

   <img src= "https://github.com/LaiaMartinezMotis/Available-Licenses-Research/blob/master/docs/mit.png?raw=true" width="400" height="200">
   </p>

-* Apache License v2.0
+Apache License v2.0

-Free Software License created by Apache Software Fundation.
+Free Software License created by Apache Software Fundation, similar license to the MIT, very permissive and also it has limited restrictions.

 There are some conditions that the user must complete, in order to use the license: